omniosorg/omnios-extra/README.md

 If it is neccessary to supply patches for the build to complete, these go in the sub-directory `patches` of the `build/package-name` directory.

-Generally, one patch should be created for each modified file.
+Generally, one patch should be created for each functional change..
 The following command should be sufficient to create a patch.

 ```none
 $ gdiff -wpruN '--exclude=*.orig' a~/ a/ > description-of-patch.patch
 ```
 The patching may take place in the `build/package-name/tmp` directory, however the final patches must be transferred to the `patches` directory.

-The filename of the patch should then be `echo`'d into a file named `series`, that resides int the `patches` directory.
+The filename of the patch should then be `echo`'d into a file named `series`, that resides in the `patches` directory.
 The file `series`, is used by the build system to apply the patches that are listed in this file.
 This is done in the order of the patches listed, so care must be taken, to list patches in order, as necessary for the build to complete,

 ```none
 $ echo description-of-patch.patch >> series